[Focus] Legal study sounds alarm on 'Baysanto' merger

 "This is a test case," he told EUobserver.
 "A significant moment.
 The regulation under which the commission is conducting its investigation obliges it to take account of one element, which is the welfare of consumers.
 The [big] question is how that is interpreted."

 Competition law is founded on whether the consumer is getting a good deal.
-Historically, that translates to low prices, and prevents any negative effect on quality, choice or innovation.
+Historically, that translates to low prices, and tries to prevent any negative effect on quality, choice or innovation.

 Health and environmental issues, meanwhile, are pushed to one side, on the assumption that companies are adhering to relevant EU laws.